 Daily living aids can ease the day-to-day life of chronic lung patients and help them maintain the routine pace in their surroundings.
 Chronic diseases turn the active life of a healthy person into a sedentary lifestyle by affecting daily activities and make them dependent on a caretaker.
 At that time, they need daily living aids to keep their life going without assistance.
-Zimmer frames will help to cover short distances while bedding aids will assist you to get out of bed without much effort.
+Walking frames will help to cover short distances while bedding aids will assist you to get out of bed without much effort.

 It is important to maintain healthy lifestyle habits.
 Try to eat a diet with nutritious food: avoid processed food as they are full of calories and salt and lack nutrients.